After years of waiting, the beta version of Chinese for English speakers course was finally released on Duolingo.

 I think most people should avoid using Duolingo to learn Chinese.
 The only exception, I guess, would be for people who literally are only interested in studying for 5-10 minutes/day and find the gamification aspect enough to get them to study when they otherwise wouldn’t bother.

-Even then, there are several free apps that do most things better – especially the important stuff.
+Even then, there are several similar apps that do most things better – especially the important stuff.
 HelloChinese, ChineseSkill, and LingoDeer are all significantly better than Duolingo for learning Chinese.

 If you’re willing to pay a subscription and like the gamified nature of Duolingo, I’d suggest Ninchanese.
 It’s significantly more thorough and useful for learning Chinese.